skoraw/Accounting-System/README.md

 ## Authors
 Project was created as part of Junior Java Developer - First Project course in CodersTrust by Tomasz W. and Wiktor S. under care by Łukasz R. - years of experience as professional java dev.

+## P.S.
+Basic frontend version in React in progress.